-This site is located in a stable residential area and is surrounded by single-family homes.
-The site fronts on Earles Street and the depressed ALRT guideway is on its south side.
-Two other CD-1 zoned residential sites are located immediately to the west on 29th Avenue and to the east on Kings Avenue.
+This site is located in a stable residential area and is surrounded by single-family homes to the west and south.
+The site fronts on both Nanaimo Street and 26th Avenue and is bordered by the Nanaimo Station, the at grade ALRT guideway and the B.C.
+Parkway on its north side.
+Another CD-1 zoned residential site is located immediately to the east along Kamloops Street.